None

 ![]() Penalties deconstructedPenalties only for unlawful/illegal abortions |

 PenaltiesLAWS OF GUYANA Criminal Law (Offences) Cap.
 8:01 47 78.
 Everyone who unlawfully supplies or procures any poison or other noxious thing, or any instrument or other thing whatsoever knowing that it is intended to be unlawfully used or employed with intent to procure the miscarriage of any female, whether she is or is not with child, shall be guilty of a misdemeanour and liable to imprisonment for five years.
 79. If a female, whether she is or is not with child, unlawfully administers, or permits to be administered, to herself any poison or other noxious thing, or unlawfully uses, or permits to be used, on herself any instrument or other thing whatsoever, with intent to procure her own miscarriage, she shall be guilty of felony and liable to imprisonment for ten years.
 80. Everyone who, with intent to procure the miscarriage of any female, whether she is or is not with child, unlawfully administers to, or causes to be administered to or taken by, her any poison or other noxious thing, or unlawfully uses any instrument or other thing whatsoever with the like intent, shall be guilty of felony and liable to imprisonment for life.
 Provided that the female herself shall not be indictable under this section.
 WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
 International, regional and national human rights bodies and courts increasingly recommend decriminalization of abortion, and provision of abortion care, to protect a woman’s life and health, and in cases of rape, based on a woman’s complaint.
-Safe Abortion Guidelines, p 97.
+WHO Abortion Care Guideline, p 62.

 |

 PenaltiesLAWS OF GUYANA Criminal Law (Offences) Cap.
 8:01 47 78.
 Everyone who unlawfully supplies or procures any poison or other noxious thing, or any instrument or other thing whatsoever knowing that it is intended to be unlawfully used or employed with intent to procure the miscarriage of any female, whether she is or is not with child, shall be guilty of a misdemeanour and liable to imprisonment for five years.
 79. If a female, whether she is or is not with child, unlawfully administers, or permits to be administered, to herself any poison or other noxious thing, or unlawfully uses, or permits to be used, on herself any instrument or other thing whatsoever, with intent to procure her own miscarriage, she shall be guilty of felony and liable to imprisonment for ten years.
 80. Everyone who, with intent to procure the miscarriage of any female, whether she is or is not with child, unlawfully administers to, or causes to be administered to or taken by, her any poison or other noxious thing, or unlawfully uses any instrument or other thing whatsoever with the like intent, shall be guilty of felony and liable to imprisonment for life.
 Provided that the female herself shall not be indictable under this section.
 WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
 International, regional and national human rights bodies and courts increasingly recommend decriminalization of abortion, and provision of abortion care, to protect a woman’s life and health, and in cases of rape, based on a woman’s complaint.
-Safe Abortion Guidelines, p 97.
+WHO Abortion Care Guideline, p 62.

 |